WithMeteor/TATGSL/README.md

 ```bash
 pip install -e .
 ```
-The `homo-text-graph` package will be installed.
+The `task-gsl` package will be installed.
-You can uninstall it with command `pip uninstall homo-text-graph`.
+You can uninstall it with command `pip uninstall task-gsl`.

 If you don't want to install the environment, you can run the code by replacing `python src/main.py --argument` with `python -m src.main --argument`.